 Vice Chairman of the Board of Trustees

 A Trustee of ABF The Soldiers’ Charity since April 2013, Simon was a partner at Macfarlanes LLP, a major City law firm for over 20 years until he retired in 2015.
 Simon now has a number of roles in the charity sector.
-In addition to serving on the board of ABF The Soldiers’ Charity, Simon is also a trustee of Spitalfields Music, a creative charity operating in the East End of London, and the Protector of two charitable trusts funded by the Big Lottery Fund: the Forces in Mind Trust and the Centre for Ageing Better.
+In addition to serving on the board of ABF The Soldiers’ Charity, Simon is also the Protector of two charitable trusts funded by the Big Lottery Fund: the Forces in Mind Trust and the Centre for Ageing Better.